 Special care is taken during x-ray examinations to use the lowest radiation dose possible while producing the best images for evaluation.
 National and international radiology protection organizations continually review and update the technique standards used by radiology professionals.

 Modern x-ray systems have very controlled x-ray beams and dose control methods to minimize stray (scatter) radiation.
 This ensures that those parts of a patient's body not being imaged receive minimal radiation exposure.

 What are the limitations of Mammography?

-Initial mammographic images themselves are not usually enough to determine the existence of a benign or malignant disease with certainty.
-If a finding or spot seems suspicious, your radiologist may recommend further diagnostic studies.
+Screening mammographic images themselves are often not enough to determine the existence of a benign or malignant disease with certainty.
+If there are abnormalities, your radiologist may recommend further diagnostic studies.

 - Increased breast density makes it difficult to see a cancer on mammography.